Stable v3.13.0

 • When ACCESSING_TABLES is used the table name on the EXPECT line may be omitted

-• RETURNS EMPTY generates a proper MySQL zero-row response
+• RETURNS EMPTY generates proper MySQL protocol response for zero rows

 EXPECT WRITE:MYSQL